Murder of Maceo Snipes

-On July 18, 1946, Maceo Snipes, a United States Army WWII veteran, was fatally shot in the back just hours after casting his vote in the Georgia Democratic primary.
+Maceo Snipes was a veteran and civil rights leader who was murdered in Taylor County, Georgia on July 18, 1946, after Snipes, a black World War II veteran, voted in the Georgia Democratic Party primary.
+He was the only Black person to vote in the entire county.

+Background

 Snipes was the only African American to vote in a Democratic primary in Taylor County, Georgia.
 During this time, the white supremacist terrorist group KKK was in its prime.
 KKK members were responsible for multiple lynchings of black people who decided to vote following Snipes' murder.
 For example, two black couples were lynched five days later.
 Prior to the election, the KKK had made threats to lynch any black person who dared cast a vote.
 Snipes and his mother were both sharecroppers on Homer Chapman's land in Butler, Georgia.

+The murder

 The day after Snipes cast his vote, four white men pulled up to the land Chapman rented to Snipes' family.
 All four were suspected KKK members: two were later identified as Edward Williamson and Lynwood Harvey, both WWII veterans.